trivialfis/pyhwloc/docs/source/intro.rst

 1. **High-Level Interface** (Recommended): Provides Pythonic classes and methods that are easy to use and follow Python conventions, but has limited feature set at the moment.
-2. **Low-Level Interface**: Direct mapping of the C API through ``ctypes`` for advanced use cases when high-level features are insufficient.
+2. **Low-Level Interface**: Direct mapping of the C API through :py:mod:`ctypes` for advanced use cases when high-level features are insufficient.

 Most users should start with the high-level interface and only use the low-level API when specific functionality is missing.
 Two interfaces can interpolate through the use of the